CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/configuration.md

 # Configuration

-Configuration settings are accessible in the Administration Panel, which is available to selected users through the AppEngine.
+Configuration settings are accessible in the Administration Panel, which is available to selected users through CompuTec AppEngine.
 These settings enable you to define specific functionalities for the plugin.

     ![Configuration](./media/pm-02.png)